Lloyd Ultan (historian)

-Lloyd Ultan (born 1938) is a historian and author.
+Lloyd Ultan (born 1938) is an American historian and author.
 A native of the borough of The Bronx in New York City, he was the Bronx borough historian from 1996 to 2023.
 He is a professor of history at Fairleigh Dickinson University's and a member of the adjunct faculty at Lehman College.
 Ultan received a B.A. in history from Hunter College in 1959 and an M.A. in history from Columbia University in 1960.

 He has written several books, including The Beautiful Bronx (1920-1950), The Bronx in the Innocent Years: 1890-1925, and Bronx Accent.
 Ultan is renowned for his walking tours.
 His predecessor as the official Bronx Borough Historian was Dr. William A. Tieck, who served from 1980 to 1996.